revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-**Dataset.clone** object copies structure of the dataset including schemas, relations and constraints.
+**DataSet.clone** object copies structure of the dataset including schemas, relations and constraints.
 This will not copy data in the table.
-**Dataset.copy** – Copies both structure and data from the table.
+**DataSet.copy** – Copies both structure and data from the table.

 </blockquote>